Importance of fluid inertia for the orientation of spheroids settling in turbulent flow

-where $F_\beta$ is a dimensionless shape factor.
-Its dependence upon $\beta$ can be found in Section 4 of~\citep{Dabade15}.
+where $F_\beta$ is a dimensionless shape factory which depends only on $\beta$.
+Its expression is given in the Appendix.
 We have neglected here possible fluid-inertia corrections due to shear.
 This is justified provided that the Oseen length, ${\ell}_O \approx \nu/W_s$, is much smaller than the Saffman length, ${\ell}_S \approx (\nu/s)^{1/2}$, where $s$ is the order of magnitude of the velocity gradients in the flow~\citep{Candelier19}.
 We must therefore require that ${\ell}_S/{\ell}_O \gg 1$, an assumption we reconsider in the following Section.